-- Separate the front assembly from the back plate by pressing on the two locking tabs at the top of the unit, and carefully disconnect the ribbon cable from the front assembly, leaving the ribbon cable connected to the terminal block PC board.
-The back plate contains the terminal block for making wiring connections. - Mount the back plate to a sturdy wall, feeding the field wiring through the appropriate openings in the back plate. - 3.
-After wiring connections are made, carefully reconnect the ribbon cable to the front assembly PC board connector (properly aligning the red wire), then snap the front assembly to the back plate so it is held by the locking tabs.
+- Separate the front assembly from the back plate by pressing on the two locking tabs at the top of the unit. - Carefully disconnect the ribbon cable from the front assembly, leaving the ribbon cable connected to the terminal block PC board.
+The back plate contains the terminal block for making wiring connections. - Mount the back plate to a sturdy wall, feeding the field wiring through the appropriate openings in the back plate. - After wiring connections are made, carefully reconnect the ribbon cable to the front assembly PC board connector (properly aligning the red wire). - 5.
+Before closing the assembly, verify which LYNXR model is being installed by checking the model number printed on the PC Boards.
+(Example: SALYNXREN indicates the unit being installed is a LYNXR-EN.) - Snap the front assembly to the back plate so it is held by the locking tabs.